|About Image Galleries Photo Stories Ordering|

 they form dense colonies on land for breeding and resting.
 Plus, having flippers for feet means they can't run very fast.
 With the exception of a small amount of subsistence hunting by indigenous Australians, seals were safe on islands for thousands of years.
 However, the sailing revolution of the 1700s

 brought seals within reach of European commercial hunters who sold seal fur and blubber for use as clothing and oil.

 'Seal Shooting in Bass's Straits', 4 May 1881.

 Source: La Trobe Picture Collection, State Library of Victoria

 Australian and New Zealand fur seals have become more numerous in recent years.
-This has lead to a perception, particularly within some areas of the fishing industry, that fur seals are reaching "plague proportions" and need to be culled before they destroy fish stocks.
+This has lead to a perception, particularly amongst some fishers, that fur seals are reaching "plague proportions" and need to be culled before they "destroy fish stocks".
 Let's look at the facts behind this issue:

 -Both species were hunted to the brink of extinction during the commercial sealing era of 1798 - 1830 (see History section above).

--It's difficult to know exactly what the population sizes were before then, but it has been estimated to be about double what it is now.
+-It's difficult to know exactly what the population sizes were before then, but they have been estimated to be at least double what they are now.